acsbendi/Build-SFML-For-Android-On-Windows/README.md

 Rebuilds SFML for all ABIs.

 #### ● `rebuild.bat` (in each ABI's directory):
-Rebuilds SFML for the ABI corrisponding to script's directory.
+Rebuilds SFML for the ABI corresponding to script's directory.